 Resident engagement is the active and meaningful involvement of tenants in their living environment.
-High levels of participation improve lease renewal rates and property reputation across the housing industry.
-The following sections define the fundamental concepts and outline the different levels of community involvement.
+High levels of resident engagement participation improve lease renewal rates and property reputation.
 Success requires specific strategies like consistent communication and hosting accessible events for the residents.
 Portal logins and event participation help measure the impact of these initiatives over time.
 Property managers avoid common mistakes by maintaining a regular schedule and closing feedback loops with tenants.
-Advanced technology enables managers to scale the efforts through resident engagement.
+Technology such as property management software enables managers to scale the engagement efforts.

 What Is Resident Engagement?